 Speeding: When drivers are going too fast, they have less time to react to changing traffic conditions which can lead to rear-end collisions and other types of accidents.

 Distracted Driving: Taking your eyes off the road, even for a few seconds, can make it difficult to judge when it’s safe to merge.
 This can lead to side-swipe collisions and other accidents.

 Failing to Yield: Drivers who fail to yield the right of way are one of the biggest causes of accidents.
 When merging, you should always yield to oncoming traffic and let them go first.

 Improper Lane Changes: Making a sudden or unsafe lane change is another common cause of accidents.
 When changing lanes, you should always use your turn signal and check your mirrors to ensure it’s safe.

 Sadly, these accidents result in far too many deaths and injuries.
 Common injuries include:

 These injuries often result in victims of accidents being unable to work, support their families or pay their medical bills.
 Fortunately, an experienced St. Louis car accident lawyer can help you get the compensation you deserve to help pay for your medical bills and other expenses.

 Speak With a St. Louis Car Accident Attorney

 If you or someone you love has been injured in a highway merging accident, The Hoffman Law Firm is here to help.
-We have over 20 years of experience and offer a free, no-obligation consultation.
+We have 25 years of experience and offer a free, no-obligation consultation.

 Free Consultation with a St. Louis Car Accident Lawyer